dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  He is greatest whose strength carries up the most hearts by the attraction of his own.
+  Obstacles Can't Stop You, Problems Can't Stop You, People Can't Stop You.
+Only You Can Stop You!
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (908 days)
+## 🌟 Experiences (909 days)

 ### 🧮 Programming languages